How Long Does Trademark Registration Take in Australia?

 By Hollie Ford · 2026-03-05

-Trademark registration in Australia typically takes 7 to 8 months from filing to registration — but there are ways to get an early assessment in as little as 5 business days.
-Here's what to expect at each stage.
+Trade mark registration in Australia typically takes 7 to 8 months from filing to registration, though there are ways to get an early assessment of your mark's prospects in as little as 5 business days.
+Here is what to expect at each stage.

 Stage 1: Filing (Day 1)

 Your application is filed with IP Australia.
-From this date, you have "pending" status and priority over any later applications for the same or similar mark.
+From this date, your application has pending status and you have priority over any later applications for the same or similar mark.
+The filing date is your priority date, and it is what matters most if a conflict with another mark ever arises.

-An examiner at IP Australia reviews your application.
-They check whether your mark meets the legal requirements and whether it conflicts with existing marks.
+An examiner at IP Australia reviews your application against the requirements of the Trade Marks Act 1995 (Cth).
+They assess whether your mark is sufficiently distinctive, and whether it conflicts with earlier registered or pending marks under section 44.

 Possible outcomes:

-Stage 3: Publication & Opposition Period (~2 months)
+Stage 3: Publication and Opposition Period (2 months)

 Stage 4: Registration